Iranian Space Agency: Controversy

 The Iranian space program has been condemned by United States and Europe because of their concern over its military potential.
 Some analysts have compared the relatively fast Iranian advancement in space technology to Soviet Sputnik program with the prediction that this advancement will propel Iran's military capability in other areas as well.
 The military concerns over Iran's space program has been exacerbated over Safir rocket's advanced 2nd stage which Iran has kept secret by not releasing any technical information related to the second stage of the rocket, keeping outside observers guessing over the technicalities.
 For Radio Free Europe, independent experts interviewed disagreed with assertion made by the U.S. and various European countries.
 SIPRI's Tytti Erästö stated space launch vehicle program can contribute to missile development yet it isn't a shortcut for development of long range missiles such as intercontinental ballistic missiles, historically the ICBMs were converted to SLVs and never was in history SLV converted to ICBM.
 IISS Michael Elleman stated that claims made by the U.S. such as Mike Pompeo are grossly exaggerating contribution of SLV program to ICBM program and that it is misguided to suggest that SLV program is cover for nuclear capable ICBMs as claims made are a political statement.
 ST Analytics Markus Schiller stated that there is no indication that Iran is trying to develop missiles with range longer than 2000 km as Iran has been working on improving accuracy of their existing short and medium range missiles.

 Sabotage by the U.S.

-In 2019, the New York Times reported that the U.S. has been sabotaging Iran's space program for years and that it planned to widen its efforts.
+In 2019, The New York Times reported that the U.S. has been sabotaging Iran's space program for years and that it planned to widen its efforts.

+Iran's Supreme Leader's Support for Aerospace Technology in Iran

+The Supreme Leader of Iran closely followed the details of projects such as the launch of the "Omid Satellite" and considered it a sign of the truthfulness of the revolution's hopes and strengthening the self-confidence of the youth.
+Also, senior commanders such as General Hajizadeh attribute the rapid progress in missile and space technology and the overcoming of sanctions obstacles to the "foresight", "demanding" and "direct support" of the leader.